maplebird/greetings_ci/README.md

+# greetings_ci

-# Configuration management and deployment pipeline for Greetings microservice
+Configuration management and deployment pipeline for Greetings microservice